cory-weller/data-wrangling-R/06_transforming_long_and_wide/README.md

 # Transforming data between long and wide

 Data is commonly referred to as being in *wide* or *long* formats, even if it contains the same information.
-As expectd, long-format data has many rows and few columns.
+As expected, long-format data has many rows and few columns.
 Wide-format data contains many columns.

 Examples of the same data, represented in wide and long formats: